15 Subtle Signs You're Eating Too Much Junk Food

 You're tired and foggy.

 Eating processed foods with loads of simple sugar—which includes, of course, straight-up sugar but also white flour and "natural sweeteners" like fruit juice—quickly spikes your blood sugar.
 Your insulin levels follow in order to transfer glucose—your body's main fuel source—into your cells.
 But what comes up quickly comes down, leaving you feeling tired and mentally pooped.

-Whole foods like fruits, veggies, and whole grains, however, contain fiber; lean meats, dairy, nuts, and legumes contain fats and protein.
+Whole foods like fruits, veggies, and whole grains, however, contain fiber.
+And lean meats, dairy, nuts, and legumes contain fats and protein.
 Fiber, healthy fats, and protein, in turn, help slow down the absorption of glucose, helping you to maintain more stable energy all day long.
 "Eating the right amounts of the right nutrients at the right times throughout the day can fuel your brain and help with concentration and focus," says Armul.

 "Processed foods can lead to volatile ebbs and flows in energy, where a healthy balanced diet can lead to more stable moods," says Armul.
-That's again in part because processed foods are high in simple carbs, which not only spike your insulin but also release certain feel-good neurotransmitters (chemicals in your brain that regulate your moods) like serotonin.
-While that might make you feel zippy for a minute, your levels quickly drop off, leaving you more likely to feel down soon after, explains nutritionist Karen Ansel, R.D.
+That's in part because processed foods are high in simple carbs, which not only spike your insulin but also release certain feel-good neurotransmitters (chemicals in your brain that regulate your moods) like serotonin.
+While that might make you feel zippy for a minute, your levels quickly drop off, leaving you more likely to feel down soon after, explains Karen Ansel, MS, RDN, CDN.

 Eat more whole foods, however, and you're likely to get a longer-lasting mood boost.
 "Studies have found that healthy foods like fruits and veggies naturally improve your mood by boosting neurotransmitters," says Armul.
 That effect is prolonged by the healthy fiber slowing down absorption.
 In fact, a 2018 study even found that eating more raw fruits and veggies was associated with fewer depressive symptoms, anxiety, and negative moods than diets with more processed versions of the same foods.

 And while filling up frozen pizza and donuts can make you feel guilty, piling your plate with leafy greens and quinoa feeds a positive emotional cycle around food.
 "People tend to eat better when they feel better," says Armul.